ahmeducf/dynamic-memory-allocator/README.md

 # Dynamic Memory Allocator
-A simple explict allocator package based on implicit list.
+A simple explicit allocator package based on implicit list.

 It's an application for learning about ***Virtual Memory*** and ***Dynamic memory Allocation***.